[UPDATED JUNE 2023]

 Where to go?

-Travelling with pets is far easier than it used to be.
-With more and more pet friendly holiday cottages, campsites and even hotels, a UK-staycation is a great option if you don’t want to wave goodbye to your furry family member.
-If you’re looking to venture further afield, the Pet Passport scheme makes holidaying overseas a viable option.
+Travelling with pets within the UK is far easier than it used to be.
+With more and more pet-friendly holiday cottages, campsites and even hotels on offer, a UK staycation is a great option if you don’t want to wave goodbye to your furry family member.
+PetsPyjamas, for example, is a great resource for identifying pet-friendly hotels, spa resorts, pubs, and more around the UK!

 How will you get there?

-Is it possible to travel with a dog on public transport?
+Is it possible to travel with a dog or cat on public transport?

 The extra preparation it takes to travel with your pet is worth it for the memories.